Using Grub 2 as a bootloader for Xen PV guests

 To address this issue the Xen team has published the Xen x86 PV

-in-guest path where a PV bootloader, such as pvgrub2
+in-guest path where a PV bootloader, such as pvgrub2, should be

 installed in order that a host grub can chainload it.
 Specifically the